 - Distribute the video as much as possible

 To get the desired attention, you will need to distribute the video through multiple channels.
-On your website alone, it may not be able to draw-in sufficient traffic.
-You can start by putting it on various social media channels and asking people to share it in their networks.
+On your nonprofit’s website alone, it may not be able to draw in sufficient traffic.
+You can start by putting it on various social media channels and asking people to share it with their networks.

 Content Marketing: Healthy Kids Running Series stories

 Healthy Kids Running Series is a national, community-based nonprofit created to motivate kids to lead a healthy and active lifestyle.
 The organization was founded to combat increasing rates of childhood obesity in America by promoting a more active lifestyle.

 HKRS wanted to promote its services and drive awareness about it among new “town coordinators.”
 Their goal was to grow the number of towns offering the Healthy Kids Running Series significantly.